Hello,

 SPECIAL ANNOUNCEMENTS AND PROGRAM INFO

 SWITCHING TO METER DOSE INHALER -- for Administering Quick Relief Medication at School.
 Due to the Covid19 pandemic, school nurses are switching from nebulizer to meter dose inhaler (MDI) for quick rescue medication.
 Free start-up kits and additional spacers are available for purchase at discounted rates.
-The Allergy and Asthma Foundation (St. Louis Chapter) is handling orders for schools statewide.
-A training for school nurses is available on the Missouri Healthy Schools website. >> Order free start-up kits and additional spacers: Click here >> How to order free start-up kit: slide deck >> Request prescription from healthcare provider: form letter >> Questions: Contact Chris Martinez, Executive Director - Allergy and Asthma Foundation (St. Louis Chapter) -- [email protected]
+The Allergy and Asthma Foundation (St. Louis Chapter) is handling orders for schools statewide. >> Order free start-up kits and additional spacers: Click here >> How to order free start-up kit: slide deck >> Request prescription from healthcare provider: form letter >> Questions: Contact Chris Martinez, Executive Director - Allergy and Asthma Foundation (St. Louis Chapter) -- [email protected]

 SECOND INHALER BENEFIT -- FOR STUDENTS WITH ASTHMA.
 Effective December 1, 2017.
 Students with asthma are able to obtain a second inhaler from the Pharmacy Program by MO HealthNet.
 An extra inhaler could be kept at school, at a second house where a student lives during the week, etc. MO HealthNet is distributing letters to parents of children with asthma about this special benefit and notifying physicians and pharmacists as well.
 If you have a student who could benefit from access to a second inhaler, contact the Pharmacy Program Service Support Line for School Nurses at (800) 392-8030, option #3.
 Parents/guardians may also call this number and request assistance directly.